-Searching for the best place to eat some local food?
+Searching for a fantastic place to eat some local food?
 The Old Mill has some incredible options.
 They serve breakfast, lunch, and dinner.
-They’re best known for their country fried chicken, deep south chicken pot pie, and the old mill country breakfast.
+They’re best known for their country-fried chicken, Deep South chicken pot pie, and the old mill country breakfast.

 The Old Mill Restaurant uses only fresh ingredients and decades-old family recipes.
 You can even stop by The Old Mill General Store and take some ingredients to bring home.
 You can also visit the Old Forge Distillery to sample some spirits or go to the Old Mill Creamery for ice cream or a sweet treat.

 Before you head out, grab some freshly baked bread at the Pottery House Cafe.
 It’ll be perfect for breakfast the next morning!